Gravity Forms Bookings

 Service Settings

 The Service Settings will determine how individual bookings for the service will behave.
-This section will go over General and Management settings, and how to select Resources.
+This section will go over General and Management tabs, and how to select Resources.

 General